commercialhaskell/stack/FAQ.md

 __I already have GHC installed, can I still use stack?__

-Yes. stack will default to using whatever GHC is on your PATH.
+Yes. stack will default to using whatever GHC is on your `PATH`.
 If that GHC is a compatible version with the snapshot you're using, it will simply use it.
-Otherwise, if will install the new version for you.
-(If you don't want this automatic installation, you can use the `--no-install-ghc` option.)
+Otherwise, it will prompt you to run `stack setup`.

 Note that GHC installation doesn't work for all OSes, so in some cases the first option will need to install GHC yourself.
 Also, the `stack setup` command